By Earl Wade, VP/Senior Director of Business Development at LCS and Bruce Cannon, VP/Director of Business Development at LCS

 The days of building a 300-unit Life Plan Community aren’t what they used to be.
 New developments are high capital-intensive deals.
 Combine that with time to market pressures and rising land costs (especially in the northeast U.S.), and senior living communities continue to move toward redevelopment of existing campuses.

 In the latest LeadingAge Zeigler 150 report of top providers, the survey shows the gap continues to widen among not-for-profit providers planning to grow through expansions or repositioning of existing communities, as opposed to adding new locations.

 Repositioning or expanding existing communities is optimal when people already know who you are, and your community has a good reputation in the marketplace.
-There are tremendous advantages from a financial standpoint because you have base costs in place.
+There are several advantages from a financial standpoint because you have base costs in place.
 In terms of staffing, you’re adding incremental staff as you add incremental revenue.
 You’re building margin and financial ratios.
-It fits your mission, and is manageable in the board of directors’ eyes.
+It fits your mission and is manageable in the eyes of the board of directors.

 Growth through satellite campuses (adding a property near a community where some services and amenities can be easily shared) is also a solid option we recommend for some senior living systems.
 This option is best for organizations with a strong capital base in a market that’s growing.
 It’s an opportunity to achieve economies of scale and leverage higher fixed costs, i.e., HR, accounting and other support areas.
 You can put best practices in place and capture a bigger piece of market share.

 Attracting the Changing Senior Living Consumer